mrp089/simvascular.github.io/README.md

     <zero-md src="path_to_the_markdown_file" no-shadow></zero-md>
 </span>

-After updating the `docsSection` of the `html` page, add the section you have written to the section `class="navigationSection"` in the same `html` page.
+After updating the `docsSection` of the `html` page, go to the section `<section class="navigationSection">` in the same `html` page and add the section you have written to the navigation section that appears to the left of the documentation.
+Make sure that the sections organized in the navigation bar are in the order that they appear on the page.

 If the section you have written is a category on its own, create a new `<div>` and use a `<h4>` element as exemplified below.